-2: Unfortunately, for the timebeing the company bon intensity-based target and set an absolute concerns that such a target might be difficult to growth rate.
-As a key enabler of solar power, the han 30% per year.
-It does, however, plan to set an the growth rate has stabilised.
-We will continue to on setting an absolute emissions target as we do growth rate for several years.
-As is often the case our efforts will continue over the long term and
+Partially successful/Milestone 2: Unfortunately, for the time being the company is unlikely to progress from a carbon intensity-based target and set an absolute emissions target.
+This is due to concerns that such a target might be difficult to achieve in light of the business's growth rate.
+As a key enabler of solar power, the company is growing at greater than 30% per year.
+It does, however, plan to set an absolute emissions target once the growth rate has stabilised.
+We will continue to monitor the company's progress on setting an absolute emissions target as we do not expect a stabilisation of the growth rate for several years.
+As is often the case when engaging on these topics, our efforts will continue over the long term and will likely span multiple years.